surniaulula/wpsso/readme.txt

 		* Add Date Published Property
 		* Add Date Modified Property
 	* Updated the Judge.me integration module to use the Judge.me internal product ID to get reviews.
+	* Disabled the inheritance of product reviews by product variations.
 * **Bugfixes**
 	* None.
 * **Developer Notes**